ballaswag/k1-discovery/README.md

 See guide here https://github.com/ballaswag/k1-discovery/blob/main/k1-ingenic-cloner-instruction.pdf

 K1 default partition offsets.
 Use these offsets and length limits to read/write to specific partitions in the cloner too.

+Please don't use blindly, check your K1 to see your partition layout.
 ```
 GPT Table:
 -------------